Members

 This exchanges rows

-.
+i1andi2.
 This is one of the three fundamental row operations.Parameters

-Name Type Description i1
+Name Type Description i1integer The first row.

-integer The second row.
+i2integer The second row.

 Returns